ragouradja/PATHOS/README.md

 | ESM-2 650M | 1280 | 216.2M | 11.4M | 2.10 TiB |
 | Ankh2 Large | 1536 | 216.2M | 11.4M | 2.51 TiB |

+Across all three models this represents 682 million embeddings totalling 6.5 TB.
+PATHOS itself uses ESM-C 600M and Ankh2 Large internally; ESM-2 650M embeddings were generated alongside the others and are provided here for the community.

-Each row stores a position-specific embedding (`emb`) extracted at the mutated or wild-type residue, along with a mean-pooled full-sequence embedding (`mean`).
+Each row stores a position-specific embedding (`emb`) extracted at the mutated or wild-type residue, along with a mean-pooled full-sequence embedding (`mean`) that encodes global sequence-level information and can be used directly as a compact protein representation.
+For proteins longer than 1024 residues, embeddings were generated using a window of 1024 residues centered on the mutated position.
 Files are in Parquet format distributed across shards.

 ```python
 from datasets import load_dataset